Alex-ZT-Li/ClockGUV-Model/README.md

 (5 of 5) Computer Vision Toolbox, version 10.0 or greater.

+(Tested on MATLAB version R2021a and Windows 10 & 11 Build 26100)
-(Note: Not all dependencies may be strictly required but were used in the testing environment.
-Tested using MATLAB version R2021a)
+(Note: Not all dependencies may be strictly required but were used in the testing environment)

 ## Instructions
 1. Run either "ClockModel_GUVModel.m" or "ClockModel_TTFLModel.m" from their relevant folders.
 Requires the subfolder "Amplitude Simulation" and "Period Simulation" as this contains data necessary for the code to run.